General Information For OPERS Employers

 - For Member-Directed Plan participants, the amount of transfer equals the employee contributions, including adjustments for gains or losses, plus the vested percentage of the employer contributions.
 The individual's vested amount in the Retiree Medical Account remains on deposit in the individual's RMA and cannot be transferred to the ARP.

 The individual may use the balance of the RMA only for qualified medical expenses.
-For more information on RMA distributions, members may refer to the Health Care Savings Account for Member-Directed Plan Participants publication.
+For more information on RMA distributions, members may refer to the Retiree Medical Account for Member-Directed Plan Participants (PDF opens in new tab)

 - For Traditional Pension Plan participants, the amount of the transfer equals the employee contributions and allowable interest.
 Any match amount earned will be forfeited.